 It happens every year.

 A war is declared.
 Retail stores, websites and even coffee chains become the subject of boycotts, viral video campaigns and, yes, even “naughty lists,” for failing adequately to promote a Christian holiday.
-Some people perceive this as not simply an oversight on behalf of retailers, but an act of war.
+Some people perceive this is not simply an oversight on behalf of retailers, but an act of war.

 The problem is, only one side is interested in fighting it.
-And a one-sided fight isn’t a war.
+And, a one-sided fight, isn’t a war.
 It’s an attack.

 Two Different Holidays

 In the Christian tradition, Christmas is the celebration of the birth of Jesus Christ.
-It’s the day we remember that the heavenly King wasn’t born into opulence in a mighty castle, but in an old barn to a mother, who just months before, was an unwed pregnant teen.
+It’s the day we remember that the heavenly king wasn’t born into opulence in a mighty castle, but in an old barn to a mother, who just months before, was an unwed pregnant teen.